Republic of Crimea (Russia): Life expectancy

-In 2021, the Russian figure had risen to 67% while the Ukrainian figure had declined to 7.5%, 161,230 people (amounting to 8.3%) did not declare an ethnicity according to the Russian census.

 Languages

 According to the Constitution of the Republic of Crimea:

-According to the 2014 census, 84% of Crimean inhabitants named Russian as their native language; 7.9% named Crimean Tatar; 3.7% Tatar and 3.3% Ukrainian.
+According to the 2014 census by occupation authorities, 84% of Crimean inhabitants named Russian as their native language; 7.9% named Crimean Tatar; 3.7% Tatar and 3.3% Ukrainian.
 The previous census was held more than decade ago in 2001, when Crimea was still controlled by Ukraine.

 According to the Republic of Crimea Ministry of Education, Science, and Youth, most primary and secondary school pupils have decided to study in Russian in 2015.